bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

        :bokeh-tree:`bokehjs/test/baselines/linux`,
        :bokeh-tree:`bokehjs/test/baselines/macos`, and
        :bokeh-tree:`bokehjs/test/baselines/windows`.
-    7. Push your changes to GitHub again and verify that tests pass this time.
+    7. Push your changes to GitHub again and verify that the tests pass this time.

     .. note::
       Make sure to only push baseline files to the CI that were created by the CI